NVIDIA-RTX/RTXPT/README.md

 - Windows 10 20H1 (version 2004-10.0.19041) or newer
 - DXR Capable GPU (DirectX Raytracing 1.1 API, or higher)
-- GeForce Game Ready Driver 576.52 or newer
+- GeForce Game Ready Driver 580.88 or newer
 - DirectX 12 or Vulkan API
-- CMake v3.14+
+- CMake v4.02+
 - Visual Studio 2022 (v143 build tools) or later with Windows 10 SDK version 10.0.20348.0 or 10.0.26100.0 or later

 ## Known Issues

 * Enabling Vulkan support requires a couple of manual steps, see [below](#building-vulkan)
-* SER, OMM and Streamline support on Vulkan is currently work in progress
+* SER and OMM support on Vulkan is currently work in progress
 * Running Vulkan on AMD GPUs may trigger a TDR during TLAS building in scenes with null TLAS instances
+* Enabling debug layer on Vulkan will show a number of warnings and errors - fixes are work in progress
 * We recommend using *NVIDIA Nsight Graphics* graphics for frame capture and analysis.
 If using other GPU performance tuning and debugging tools such as *PIX on Windows*, it is advisable to disable NVRHI_WITH_NVAPI and DONUT_WITH_STREAMLINE variables in CMake to avoid compatibility issues.
 Please note: disabling these settings results in lower performance and missing features
 * There is a known issue resulting in LIVE_DEVICE DirectX warnings reported at shutdown when Streamline is enabled in Debug builds
-* There is a known issue resulting in black or incorrect transparencies/reflection on some AMD systems with latest drivers; this is being investigated
+* There is a known issue resulting in black or incorrect transparencies/reflection on some AMD systems with latest drivers; this is most likely a driver error and has been reported

 ## Folder Structure